- Guadeloupe: Discover This Caribbean Island For An Awesome Beach Vacation With Kids

 • How about renting a house with a private pool and sea view.

 • I strongly advise reserving a car ahead of time during school breaks.

-6. Guadeloupe has lovely beaches
+4. Guadeloupe has lovely beaches everywhere

 We did a coastal drive along Grand-Terre, stopping for a beachside lunch in stylish Saint-Francois before taking in the crashing waves and scenic rocks at Pointe de Chateau.We then headed to Saint-Anne’s very popular (with reason) Plage Caravelle.